RoySegall/gizra.com/app/_posts/2017-01-02-shadowed-our-cto.md

 Most of software development is about solving problems.
 For some time now, I have been trying to work out whether there is a formula or strategy that can be taught about how to solve a problem.
 In pursuit of an answer, I cleared my day and shadowed Amitai, Gizra’s CTO, for a good few hours - hoping to learn something from it.
 And it was fascinating!

 For most of the day Amitai was busy writing code in Elm.
 I don't (yet) know Elm so I understood very little of the code, but the truth is, it didn’t matter - because I learned a lot about his way of working.
+I'm not sure I've found an answer to how to solve a problem, but I certainly recognize some characteristics needed to become a better developer: "great work processes, the right attitude, and good old humble pie."
 And because what I love most is to teach others what I have learned, here are my observations:

 ##Without Shortcuts
 Work in an orderly manner.
 Take small steps but correct ones.
 Focus on one thing, and don't jump from one place to another.
 If you must leave a loose end, record it so you can easily go back at a later time.
 Write organized code with clear hierarchies, using clear names for variables and functions.
 Do not be stingy with comments to explain what the code does.